connorcampbelll/Monodromy-Elliptic-Curves-and-Quintics/README.md

    x^5 + 10bx^3 + 45b^2x + b^2
    $$

    by using the symmetries of the icosahedron.
-This method provides a geometric approach to finding the roots of quintic equations and serves as a computational implementation of Klein’s approach.
+This method provides a geometric approach to finding the roots of quintic equations and serves as a computational implementation of Klein’s approach, and in particular follows the algorithm listed at the end of Bartlett's article (Bartlett, B. (2024). *The Quintic, the Icosahedron, and Elliptic Curves*. *Notices of the American Mathematical Society*, 71, 1. https://doi.org/10.1090/noti2923)